Recurrent Urinary Tract Infections

 When conservative measures fail to control recurrent UTIs, commonly recommended initial non-antibiotic prophylactic therapies include the following:

-Methenamine prophylaxis has been suggested, along with vitamin C, to help acidify the urine.[42]
-If the urinary pH remains acidic, preferably <5.5, the bladder converts the methenamine to formaldehyde.[45]
-A recent systematic review found methenamine to be an effective and well-tolerated prophylactic antimicrobial agent, avoiding the need for systemic antibiotics and their potential side effects.[46]
-A separate multi-institutional, clinical randomized trial study compared methenamine to trimethoprim for UTI prophylaxis and found the same rate of recurrences for both after 1 year.[47]
+• Methenamine prophylaxis: Along with vitamin C, the treatment acidifies the urine.
+If the urinary pH remains acidic, preferably is less than 5.5, the bladder converts the methenamine to formaldehyde.
+A recent systematic review found methenamine to be an effective and well-tolerated prophylactic antimicrobial agent, avoiding the need for systemic antibiotics and their potential side effects.
+A separate multi-institutional, clinical randomized trial study compared methenamine to trimethoprim for UTI prophylaxis and found the same rate of recurrences for both after 1 year.
+Although some studies have failed to prove a long-term benefit, the majority show efficacy, indicating that further use and study of methenamine is warranted, particularly given recent trends demonstrating increasing antibiotic resistance.
+A glomerular filtration rate (GFR) is <10 mL/min is a contraindication.

 • Post-coital prophylaxis is appropriate for women with frequent episodes of cystitis that are associated with sexual activity.

-Long-term, Low-dose Antibiotic Prophylaxis
+Long-term, Low-Dose Antibiotic Prophylaxis

 Continuous long-term prophylactic antibiotics typically use lower dosages than acute cystitis therapy.
 Therefore, this approach is called the long-term, low-dose therapy protocol.
-The antibiotic selection is based on the patient's culture and sensitivity results.
+The antibiotic selection is based on the patient’s culture and sensitivity results.
 Initial evaluation of the effectiveness of prophylaxis is suggested at 3 months.
-If effective, a 6 to 12-month duration is typical.
-Unfortunately, many individuals will revert to their prior pattern of infections once prophylaxis stops.[56][57]
+If effective, a 6- to 12-month duration is typical.
+Unfortunately, many individuals will revert to their prior pattern of infections when prophylaxis stops.[57][58]
+Some experts will recommend continuing prophylaxis for up to 2 or more years in selected patients.
+In such cases, nitrofurantoin, SMX-TMP, and trimethoprim are preferred agents.
+Quinolones are not preferred for prophylaxis because of the risk of increasing bacterial resistance.
+If quinolones are the antibiotic of choice, norfloxacin is preferred due to less tissue penetration outside the urinary tract and maintenance of urinary levels.
+This antibiotic is only selected when other first-line agents cannot be prescribed.[59]

 Some patients have continued low-dose prophylaxis for years, but this practice has not been scientifically studied or validated.
-Potential side effects of long-term, low-dose antibiotic usage would include gastrointestinal, hepatic, and pulmonary issues.[61]
+Potential side effects of long-term, low-dose antibiotic usage include gastrointestinal, hepatic, and pulmonary issues.
+Beta-lactams can be prescribed but tend to rapidly change gastrointestinal flora, carry a risk of pseudomembranous colitis (Clostridia), provoke bacterial resistance, and stimulate yeast overgrowth.

 Preferred Antibiotic Agents for Recurrent UTI Prophylaxis

-• SMX-TMP at 40/200 mg HS daily
+• Sulfamethoxazole-trimethoprim at 40/200 mg HS daily

 • Trimethoprim at 100 mg HS daily

-Second-line Agents That are Less Preferred for Prophylaxis
+Second-line Agents Less Preferred for Prophylaxis

 • Cephalexin at 125 mg or 250 mg HS daily